 Unable To Make Your Court Appearance?

-If you are unable to appear in Court, you must contact the Modesto Traffic Division prior to your Court date.
-You are eligible for a first time, one month extension as long as it is submitted on or before your hearing date.
+If you are unable to appear in Court, you must contact the Modesto Traffic Division on or prior to your Court date.
+You are eligible for a on-time 30 day extension as long as it is submitted on or before your hearing date.
 This extension can be made by mail, by speaking with a clerk or by emailing your request to email@example.com.
 Please include your Court case number or citation number so the clerk is able to quickly assist you with your request.
 Your case number is located on the top left hand corner of your Courtesy Notice that the Court mailed to you and the citation number is located on the top right hand corner of the ticket that was issued to you by the officer.
 If you do not have either, you can search the Court’s online case index to find your case number.
 If you do not have a case or a citation number please include your full name, your date of birth and driver’s license number so the clerk is able to locate your case.

 Appearing In Person